tolgadevsec/PHP-Security-Cheatsheet/README.md

 This cheatsheet is an overview of some techniques, Proof-of-Concept (PoC) implementations and recommendations of countermeasures against vulnerabilities that can occur within a PHP web application.

 ## Articles, Tutorials, Guides and Cheatsheets
+In case you are keen on learning more about PHP security, you can check out the following resources:
 - [The 2018 Guide to Building Secure PHP Software](https://paragonie.com/blog/2017/12/2018-guide-building-secure-php-software)
 - [PHP: The Right Way - Security](https://phptherightway.com/#security)
 - [Survive The Deep End: PHP Security](https://phpsecurity.readthedocs.io/en/latest/)